Skip to content

 How long does it take to become an electrician?

 Becoming an electrician is more of a journey than a sprint.
-And the timeline can vary based on your chosen path and state requirements.
+And how long to become an electrician can vary based on your chosen path and state requirements.

 Here’s a typical timeline for each phase:

-On average, it can take 5-7 years after high school graduation to become a licensed journeyman electrician.
+On average, the traditional path can take 5–7 years after high school graduation to become a licensed journeyman electrician.

 If you’re aiming for higher certifications—like becoming a master electrician or an independent contractor—you’ll need to factor in additional years of experience.